-First order and second order linear differential equations with constant coefficients, curves, tangent vectors, arc length, integration in two and three dimensions, polar, cylindrical and spherical coordinates, line and surface integrals, Green's, divergence, and Stoke's theorems.
+Maximum/minimum problems, Lagrange Multipliers, an integration in two and three dimensions, polar, cylindrical and spherical coordinates, line and surface integrals, Green's, divergence, and Stoke's theorems.

 MATH 270 Geometry [S: 3-0-0]3.

 Prerequisite: one of the following: MATH 161, MATH 230